Oregon Youth Corps

-The Oregon Youth Conservation Corps (OYCC) was created by the 1987 Oregon Legislature to emulate the Civilian Conservation Corps of the 1930's.
+The Oregon Youth Corps (OYC) was created by the 1987 Oregon Legislature to emulate the Civilian Conservation Corps of the 1930's.

 “Taking risks and exploring new opportunities opens doors to a new future”